(Amended October 5, 1993)

-To attain Landmark District status, Bungalow Heaven developed and got approval of a neighborhood Conservation Plan which was and is designed “to assist homeowners . . . with restoration, alteration or additions, so that the historic and architectural qualities of the District are maintained and preserved.”
+Because of the great number and rich variety of early 20th Century homes that still exist in this neighborhood, city architectural and historic surveyors in the 1980s nicknamed it Bungalow Heaven.
+The name became official in 1989 when it was designated as a city Landmark District -- the first city Landmark District in Pasadena.
+Attaining Landmark District status included development and approval of a neighborhood Conservation Plan designed "to assist homeowners . . . with restoration, alteration or additions, so that the historic and architectural qualities of the District are maintained and preserved."

 With the goal of preserving the unique historical and environmental qualities of a residential neighborhood in the City of Pasadena, the homeowners in the neighborhood - by majority vote - petitioned the City to create the Bungalow Heaven Landmark District (District) in 1989.

 This Conservation Plan establishes certain guidelines that may affect exterior changes to your home.
 Please read carefully.